web-platform-tests/wpt/docs/writing-tests/server-features.md

 server-side components designed to make it easy to manipulate the precise details of the response:

-* *wptserve*, a custom python HTTP server.
+* *wptserve*, a custom Python HTTP server.

 * *pywebsocket*, an existing websockets server

-wptserve is a python-based web server.
+wptserve is a Python-based web server.
 By default it serves static files in the testsuite.
 For more sophisticated requirements, several mechanisms are available to take control of the response.
 These are outlined below.